rkarpman/RepData_PeerAssessment1/PA1_template.md

     max_interval <- df$interval[which.max(df$steps)]
 ```

-To make this answer more meaningful, we can convert it to hours and minutes:
+To make this answer more meaningful, we convert it to hours and minutes:

 ```r
     ## compute number of hours